tessacannon48/cloud_removal_diffusion/README.md

 ## Limitations

 While there is evidence that the full model is able to generate some accurate structure from the clear images prompted by the cloudy image, the images being generated are currently blanketed in a layer of noise.
 Therefore, additional training and tuning is required to achieve accurate reconstructions.
-Please see the attached video for an in-depth discussion of the modeling results.
+Please see the attached video above for an in-depth discussion of the modeling results.
 Below I outline several limitations which are contributing to the inaccuracy of the reconstructions:

 ### Data Limitations
 - **Clear ≠ Ground Truth:** Lighting conditions vary due to clouds, so even cloud-free images don’t perfectly match the same scene under cloud cover.